 Let us discuss these.

 Straightening teeth – there is never an excuse for orthodontists not to leave the patient with straight teeth.
 However straight teeth also means the teeth must be angled correctly, most teeth have a slight forward tilt, a slight tilt to the midline, and their heights are not flat.
 If all the teeth were at the same level it makes the patient look older.
 It is becoming too common now for the orthodontist to use the drill to level the teeth when the braces are removed.

 Straightening also means correcting the back teeth.
 For some reason, some orthodontists do not want to straighten the back teeth, because it takes extra effort and time to straighten the back teeth.
-By not taking the time to do this orthodontists can take on new patients.
+By not taking the time to do this orthodontists are able to see more new patients.
 When patients seek treatment they want and should have all their teeth corrected.
 You should take the time to find an orthodontist who will do the complete job especially if you are paying for it.

 Correcting the bite relationship – there are many orthodontists who will not do their best to correct the bite relationship.
 Discuss this with your orthodontist before you commence treatment.
 The last thing you want to hear after treatment is being told that the agreement was to straighten the teeth only.

 After treatment the teeth must fit into the face as best as possible.
 Of course there are a range of factors that come into play here.
-The goal of the orthodontist should be to make the patient's smile look natural, as if they had never received treatment.
-Unfortunately, this is the most commonly disregarded aspect of many other orthodontist's treatment, and can take the most work to satisfactorily achieve.
-However when this is done right, looks both beautiful and natural, as the photo's of my patients on this website can testify to.
-Because of this, I believe orthodontics is more than a science, it's an art.
+The goal of the orthodontist should be to make the patient’s smile look natural, as if they had never received treatment.
+Unfortunately, this is the most commonly disregarded aspect of many orthodontist’s treatments, and can take the most work to satisfactorily achieve.
+However when this is done right, the teeth look both and natural and pleasing.
+Because of this, I believe orthodontics is more than a science, it’s an art.